Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 Listen, I know finding time for self-care is difficult for working moms, but any time we can dedicate to it helps.

-3. Getting a humidifier for the bedroom
+3. Get a humidifier for the bedroom

 I was never a big humidifier user, but it turned out to be incredibly helpful in the first year of daycare.

 I used the Frida Baby 3-in-1 Cool Mist Humidifier (Amazon paid link).
-It’s a bit of a pain to clean (I cleaned it every night with a tiny little brush to avoid mold buildup), but it was absolutely worth it.
+It’s a bit of a pain to clean (I cleaned it every night with a tiny little brush to avoid mold buildup), but it was worth it.

-4. Communicating with colleagues
+4. Communicate with colleagues

-5. Taking it slowly at work for a few months
+5. Take it slowly at work

 When we’ve been out of work on maternity leave for a while, we sometimes feel pressured to jump right back in and be the boss ladies we were pre-baby.
 Maybe we can.